-The R2023x also incorporates a supply voltage monitoring circuit equipped with internal registers configured to record any drop in supply voltage below a certain threshold value.
-Supply voltage monitoring threshold settings can be selected between 1.6V and 1.3V through internal register settings.
+The R2051 also incorporates a supply voltage monitoring circuit equipped with internal registers configured to record any drop in supply voltage below a certain threshold value.
+Supply voltage monitoring threshold settings can be selected between 2.1V and 1.35V through internal register settings.
 The sampling rate is normally 1s.

-The oscillation halt sensing circuit and the power-on reset flag are configured to confirm the established invalidation of time data in contrast to the supply voltage monitoring circuit intended to confirm the potential invalidation of time data.
+The oscillation halt sensing circuit is configured to confirm the established invalidation of time data in contrast to the supply voltage monitoring circuit intended to confirm the potential invalidation of time data.
 Further, the supply voltage monitoring circuit can be applied to battery supply voltage monitoring.

-• Periodic Interrupt Function
+Periodic Interrupt Function

-The R2023x incorporates the periodic interrupt circuit configured to generate periodic interrupt signals aside from interrupt signals generated by the alarm interrupt circuit for output from the INTRA pin.
+The R2051 incorporates the periodic interrupt circuit configured to generate periodic interrupt signals aside from interrupt signals generated by the periodic interrupt circuit for output from the $\overline{\text{INTR}}$ pin.
 Periodic interrupt signals have five selectable frequency settings of 2 Hz (once per 0.5 seconds), 1 Hz (once per 1 second), 1/60 Hz (once per 1 minute), 1/3600 Hz (once per 1 hour), and monthly (the first day of every month).
 Further, periodic interrupt signals also have two selectable waveforms, a normal pulse form (with a frequency of 2 Hz or 1 Hz) and special form adapted to interruption from the CPU in the level mode (with second, minute, hour, and month interrupts).
 The condition of periodic interrupt signals can be monitored with using a polling function.
+R2051Txx has the periodic interrupt registers, but does not have $\overline{\text{INTR}}$ output pin.